-WMG is building community capacity to reduce water contamination through green infrastructure practices in the transboundary Upper Santa Cruz River watershed.
-Through our work in the 3 communities we are placing green infrastructure practices into the tool belt of Arizona-Sonora border region residents, making this simple technology accessible, affordable, and practical.
+WMG continues to build community capacity to reduce water contamination through green infrastructure practices in the transboundary Upper Santa Cruz River watershed.
+Through our work in the 3 communities we placed green infrastructure practices into the tool belt of Arizona-Sonora border region residents, making this simple technology accessible, affordable, and practical.
 Click here to learn more about green infrastructure.

-- Implementing a demonstration site in each community to showcase green infrastructure practices through hands-on training workshops
+- Implemented a demonstration site in each community to showcase green infrastructure practices through hands-on training workshops

-- Training community leaders to design and install green infrastructure practices
+- Trained community leaders to design and install green infrastructure practices

-- Building community awareness about benefits of green infrastructure with a focus on reducing water contamination.
+- Built community awareness about benefits of green infrastructure with a focus on reducing water contamination.

 Local leaders and organizations in the following communities have come forward to collaborate with WMG:

 Instituto Technológico de Nogales (ITN), Nogales, Sonora -- Campus projects demonstrate the capture and utilization of stormwater onsite to reduce flooding issues, improve stormwater quality, beautify the campus, and engage students from a variety of disciplines.
 Faculty and students from ITN have been central to developing waterharvesting system plans and designs and implementing systems through hands-on workshops.
 Additional groups involved in the project include the Sonoran state water utility (CEA) and members from a coalition of organizations working to promote reforestation and environmental issues in Ambos Nogales (Asociación de Reforestacion de Ambos Nogales, or ARAN).